Holidays For Families With Addiction

 You can choose to spend the holiday with people who are supportive to you or even spend it by yourself.
 Try to attend support groups during the holidays; many maintain meetings during the holidays because this season can be difficult.
 Some people enjoy the peace of being alone, only choosing to socialize when they feel ready.
 If you are lucky, you will have a family that is willing to support you in your recovery journey.

 Thanksgiving can be a great time to step back and look at where you are.
 Review your year and ask yourself:

 - Is there anything else I can do to strengthen my recovery?

 - What things were not helpful?

 For the coming year, do more of the things that worked for your recovery and less of the things that didn’t!
-We always hear about the “Holiday Rush,” but I would suggest that It is a time to slow down and stop rushing.
-It is so easy to get caught up in the rushing, but that can be unhealthy for you, especially if you are dealing with an addiction.
-When you eat, take each bite slowly and put your fork down.
+We always hear about the “Holiday Rush,” but I would suggest that the holidays can be a time to slow down and stop rushing.
+It is so easy to get caught up in the rushing; that can be unhealthy for you, especially if you are dealing with an addiction.
+When you eat, take each bite slowly and then put your fork down.
 Pay attention to how good everything tastes.
 Ask yourself, “what is good in my life?”
-Really think about it and name them.
+Really think about the answers.
 If you aren’t reaching your goals, maybe they are too big.
 Try cutting them down.
 For instance, if you want to complete college, don’t just set a goal of “finish college.”
 Make a weekly or a daily goal for each class, like “finish the reading due for Thursday.”

 So this Thanksgiving, try something different.
 Don’t repeat the old patterns that got you into trouble.
-You don’t have to get the turkey’s wishbone to make your recovery work…it’s yours for the taking, if you choose to do it.
+You don’t have to get the turkey’s wishbone to make your recovery work.
+It’s yours for the taking.
 Next Thanksgiving, you can look back and celebrate the progress you made!